DunedinJS/migrating-to-modern-js/README.md

 1. `cd ./migrating-to-modern-js`

-  _If using NVM to manage Node.js versions you can also run `nvm use` here to make sure that the correct version is used._
+  _If using NVM to manage Node.js versions you can also run `nvm use` here to make sure that the correct version is active._

 1. Checkout the `00-original` branch by running `git checkout 00-original`